decretist/Dissertation/Chapter4/corpus.md

 electronic text of the Friedberg edition that Timothy Reuter and Gabriel Silagi used to produce the *Wortkonkordanz zum Decretum Gratiani* for the MGH. [@reuter_wortkonkordanz_1990] The MGH e-text is encoded in the obsolete Oxford Concordance Program format.
+The OCP format is very difficult to parse because it is not tree-structured---it has start tags for elements such as canons and _dicta_, cases and distinctions, but not end tags. [@hockey_history_2004]

 Contrary to the widespread belief that the MGH e-text was created by scanning a physical copy of the Friedberg edition using optical